 Learning Target Samples (COMPUTER SCIENCE) Develop guidelines that convey systematic troubleshooting strategies that others can use to identify and fix errors.
 Locate and correct errors in a program.
 Design, code, test, and execute a program that corresponds to a set of specifications.
 Justify the correctness of a program.
 (TEE) Use available information and communication technology to improve productivity, solve problems, and create opportunities.
 Locate vehicle specifications on or in the vehicle so you can accurately identify a vehicle.
 Use creditable service information that is specific to the vehicle.
 Perform general repairs that will make a vehicle safer to drive.
-(ELA) Determine two or more themes or central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to produce a complex account; provide an objective summary of the text. • Identify multiple themes from a text (PHY ED) Participate regularly in physical activity.
+(ELA) Determine two or more themes or central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to produce a complex account; provide an objective summary of the text.
+Identify multiple themes from a text Summarize the events and details of a story Explain the connection between themes from a text Compare the development of multiple themes from a text Formulate an argument as to how the incorporation of multiple themes a text (PHY ED) Participate regularly in physical activity.
 Apply skills of the sport/fitness activity through participation.
 Demonstrates the skills, knowledge, and interest to lead a healthy lifestyle.
 Assess and manage personal health behaviors.
+Apply strategies of the sport/fitness activity through participation.